-All Faculty, Staff & Students driving a vehicle on the TSU Campus must display a valid parking decal in the center of the windshield.
+All Faculty, Staff & Students driving a vehicle on the TSU Campus must register their vehicle with the TSU Department of Public Safety.

-Vehicles must display a VALID PARKING DECAL while parked on University parking lots and other designated parking areas.
 Visitors (non-TSU students, faculty, or staff) may utilize one of the Visitor Lots.
 Visitors parking lot is in Lot C (front side behind RJ Terry Library) visitors must enter parking lot from Cleburne street.
 Failure to park properly or register your vehicle will constitute a violation.
 A citation will be written, and the vehicle is subject to tow-away at the owner/driver's expense.
 Vehicles parked during weekends and evenings (students & employees) must also display a valid decal.

-Parking decals can be purchased in the Bursar's office.
+Parking permits can be purchased in the Bursar's office or through the online payment center.
 (The Bursar's office is located on the 1st floor of the E. O. Bell Building).

-Complete the parking permit application, and present your form, paid receipt, driver license, current insurance, and student or staff/faculty identification at the Westside Garage (Ennis and Blodgett) to obtain your decal and/or renew your access card.
+Complete the parking permit application, and present your form, paid receipt, driver license, current insurance, and student or staff/faculty identification at the Westside Garage (Ennis and Blodgett).